ctb/titus-blog/src/the-assembly-exercise.rst

    approach.)

  * many students use a greedy algorithm, where they try to find the first possible extension of a sentence fragment.
-This leads to
+This leads to misassemblies!

  * no student has ever used an alignment based approach -- it's too slow for humans!